Noncommutative geometry of elliptic surfaces: Complex multiplication

 where $k$ is the length of period of the continued fraction (\ref{eq4.2}). \end{corollary}

 \begin{example} Let $D=2, 3, 7, 11, 19, 43, 67$ or $163$.
 The imaginary quadratic field $\mathbf{Q}(\sqrt{-D})$ has class number one.
 Since such a number for the real quadratic field $\mathbf{Q}(\sqrt{D})$ is also one, one gets $f=1$ from a symmetry equation, see \cite[Theorem 1.4.1]{N} for the details.
 In view of $D\equiv 2, 3\mod 4$, we use the first line in the formulas (\ref{eq4.2}).
-The Picard numbers of the surface $\mathscr{E}(D(t))$ are shown in Figure 2. \end{example} \begin{example} Let the surface $\mathscr{E}(\mathbf{Q}(t))$ be given by equation (\ref{eq1.5}), see Example \ref{exm1.2}.
+The Picard numbers of the surface $\mathscr{E}_{D(t)}$ are shown in Figure 2.
+Whether such surfaces are minimal is an interesting open problem. \end{example} \begin{example} Let the surface $\mathscr{E}_{\mathbf{Q}(t)}$ be given by equation (\ref{eq1.5}), see Example \ref{exm1.2}.
 Unlike \ref{exm4.3}, there is no complex multiplication on the fibers in this case.
 However, one gets from (\ref{eq1.6}) $N=1$ and $k=2$.
-Therefore the Picard number $\rho(\mathscr{E}(\mathbf{Q}(t)))=3$. \end{example}
+Therefore the Picard number $\rho(\mathscr{E}_{\mathbf{Q}(t)})=3$. \end{example}